-- Restoration of serotonin (a key neurotransmitter in the gastrointestinal tract that affects motility) to normal level (mice models treated with F. prausnitzii)
+- Restoration of serotonin (a key neurotransmitter in the gastrointestinal tract that affects motility) to normal level (mice models).

-At the extraintestinal level (outside the gut), butyrate exerts potentially useful effects on many conditions, including hemoglobinopathies, genetic metabolic diseases, hypercholesterolemia, insulin resistance, and ischemic stroke (Cannini et al., 2011).
+At the extra-intestinal level (outside the gut), butyrate exerts potentially useful effects on many conditions, including metabolic diseases, high cholesterol, insulin resistance, and ischemic stroke (Cannini et al., 2011).

-How Can We Increase The Amount Of F. prausnitzii?
+How Can We Increase The Amount Of Faecalibacterium prausnitzii?

 It remains a challenge to determine which factors have a role in maintaining the abundance of this bacteria in the gut.
 Many studies have shown that F. prausnitzii abundance is reduced in different intestinal disorders.
 It has been proposed that F. prausnitzii monitoring may serve as a biomarker to assist in gut diseases diagnostics.

-- Only some members of F. prausnitzii population are selectively stimulated by inulin, a type of prebiotic
+- Faecalibacterium prausnitzii are stimulated by inulin, a type of prebiotic.

-- Most of the isolates can grow on apple pectin and are able to use some pectin derivatives
+- Most of the isolates can grow on apple pectin.

-- In addition, F. prausnitzii strains can also utilise N-acetylglucosamine, a constituent of the glycoproteins found in gut mucosa.
+- In addition, Faecalibacterium prausnitzii strains can also utilise N-acetylglucosamine, a constituent of the glycoproteins found in gut mucosa.
 Interestingly, it has been reported that treatment with this compound may improve Crohn’s disease

-The authors make an important point on the bi-directional nature of F. prausnitzii and disease states:
+The authors make an important point on the bi-directional nature of Faecalibacterium prausnitzii and disease states:

 So when levels are low we may want to consider: